mehdi-adim/temp/README.md

         cd LikeMind
         ```

-- Change environment path DATA_PATH in .env file:
+- Change environment path GOWALLA_PATH and FOURSQUARE_PATH in .env file:
     - .env file is located in LikeMind root path:
-    - Edit file and Change DATA_PATH to your local data path (download folder path).
+    - Edit file and Change GOWALLA_PATH and FOURSQUARE_PATH to your local data paths (for foursquare and gowalla).
     - To edit .env file on Unix based OS (Linux, Mac OS) use:
         ```
         nano .env
         ```
     - On windows:
         - show hidden files and edit .env file on any text editor.
+        - Change GOWALLA_PATH to your local data path (download folder path for gowalla).
-        - Change DATA_PATH to your local data path (download folder path).
+        - Change FOURSQUARE_PATH to your local data path (download folder path for foursquare).
         - In a CMD windows: **SET COMPOSE_CONVERT_WINDOWS_PATHS=1**
         - Restart docker-engine.